A note on non-simply connected rational homotopy models: An example of local system of CDGA's

 $x'$ is well-defined as a global section.
 We also have $d(x'_\tau)=dt_2z\otimes v_1$.
-We define an element $w'\in\Gamma(\LL\otimes L_1\otimes L_2)$ of degree 6 by $w'_\tau=(-w+t_1xy-t_2dt_1u)\otimes v_1\otimes v_2$.
-We see that $w'$ is well-defined and $dw'_\tau=(-dt_1 x y-dt_1dt_2u+t_2dt_1zy)\otimes v_1\otimes v_1=(dt_1x'y-dt_1dt_2u)_\tau$ by a straightforward computation.
-We define a map $F:\MM\to \Gamma(\LL\otimes U)$ by $s_i\mapsto dt_i$ for $i=1,2$, $\bar \alpha \mapsto \alpha$ for $\alpha=y,z$ and $u$, $\bar x\mapsto x'$, and $\bar w\mapsto w'$.
+We define an element $w'\in\Gamma(\LL\otimes L_1\otimes L_2)$ of degree 6 by $w'_\tau=(w-t_1xy+t_2dt_1u)\otimes v_1\otimes v_2$.
+We see that $w'$ is well-defined and $dw'_\tau=(-dt_1 x y-dt_1dt_2u+t_2dt_1zy)\otimes v_1\otimes v_2=(dt_1x'y-dt_1dt_2u)_\tau$ by a straightforward computation.
+We define a map $F:\MM\to \tilde \LL$ by $s_i\mapsto dt_i$ for $i=1,2$, $\bar \alpha \mapsto \alpha$ for $\alpha=y,z$ and $u$, $\bar x\mapsto x'$, and $\bar w\mapsto w'$.
 Clearly, this is a map of $\pi$-CDGA.
 Since $d\bar x$ is not a boundary in the subalgebra generated by $s_1,s_2,\bar y,\bar z$ and we have already known the generators of the graded algebra $\NN$, we see that $H^{\leq 4}(F)$ is an isomorphism and $H^5(F)$ is a monomorphism.
 Similarly, as $d\bar u$ and $d\bar w$ are not boundaries in the subalgebras of generated by generators of lower degrees, we conclude that $F$ is a quasi-isomorphism. \end{proof}

-Note that the topologically defined action on $\pi_i(X)^\vee$ of $\pi=\pi_1(X)$ is {\em not} compatible with the differential of $\MM$ for any graded linear identification between the generators of $\Lambda Z$ and those of $\MM$ with degree $\geq 3$.
+Let us look at how some homotopy invariants are recovered from the equivariant minimal model based on the identification in section 3 and the general theory in \cite{Moriya}.\\ {\bf The action of $\pi_1(X)$ on the homotopy groups}. \ Note that the topologically defined action on $\pi_i(X)^\vee$ of $\pi=\pi_1(X)$ is {\em not} compatible with the differential of $\MM$ for any graded linear identification between the generators of $\Lambda Z$ and those of $\MM$ with degree $\geq 3$.
 Neverthless, we can recover the action on $\pi_i(X)^\vee$.
 Let $V^i$ be the space of the generators of $\MM$ of degree $i$ and $\MM(i-1)\subset \MM$ the subalgebra generated by elements of degree $\leq i-1$.
 As in Theorem 1.0.2 of \cite{Moriya}, the semi-simplification of $\pi_i(X)^\vee$ is isomorphic to $V^i$, and the extension is encoded in the differential.
 The differential $d:V^i\to \MM(i-1)^{i+1}\oplus \MM^1\otimes V^i$ followed by the projection to $\MM^1\otimes V^i$ is naturally regarded as an MC-element $\eta$, and $(V^i,\eta)$ is isomorphic to the object in $\TT\MM$ corresponding to the topological action on $\pi_i(X)^\vee$ through the equivalence of Lemma \ref{Ldga_dgc} (see sub-subsections 2.2.1 and 3.3.1 of \cite{Moriya} for the sign convention).
 The MC-element corresponding to the differential on $V^3$ is given by

 By Lemma \ref{Lrealization}, this corresponds to the representation $\left(\left[

 \right], \left[